Lettice Floyd: Life

 Floyd was born in Berkswell, Warwickshire, in 1865, to William and Alison Floyd.
 Her mother's sister was the philosopher Jane Hume Clapperton, who had published Scientific Meliorism and the Evolution of Happiness in 1885.
 Their father was a farmer and, when he died in 1879, he left £3000 each to his two daughters.
 Floyd became bored by not needing to work and, in 1888, she took work in a children's hospital, but was dispirited to realise that the symptoms she was treating were caused by larger problems, including poverty and poor housing.
+In March 1891 Floyd enrolled in a training post as a Lady Probationer at Nottingham Children's Hospital.
+After qualifying, she was in charge of the girls' ward and briefly in charge of the busy outpatients department.
+In 1898 she resigned from the hospital and in 1900 took up a position at Bedales School.

 She and her sister felt strongly enough about women's suffrage that they set up a Berkswell outpost of the Birmingham Women's Suffrage Society in 1907.
 However, by the following year, they had both lost patience with the conventional means of lobbying on the issue and joined the Women's Social and Political Union (WSPU), which was a militant group set up in Manchester by Emmeline and Christabel Pankhurst.